 TNR stands for Trap, Neuter, Return.

-It is the process by which stray or community cats are trapped, taken to a vet to be spayed/neutered, vaccinated, and eartipped, and then returned and released to the same area in which they were trapped.
+It is the process by which stray or community cats are trapped, taken to a vet to be spayed/neutered, vaccinated when appropriate, and eartipped, and then returned and released to the same area in which they were trapped.

 Alley Cat Allies, an expert in the field of TNR, has a wonderful website dedicated to teaching the public all about TNR.